lsaravia/CriticalGlobalForest/Outline.md

 * If we truncate the data set in two and estimate for the lower part we will get higher power exponent than the real ones(less heavy tails), if we use the complete data set because the lower part have a more importan influence in fitting (because of the greater number of small patches) we will estimate lower power exponents than the real ones (because the tails of the two procesess are mixed)

+* MODIS VCF

+* Fitting four models

+* Consecuences of each model

 * We should use 2D DFT and multifractals in continuous data and fit patch size distributions in discretized data.[Not implemented]